 private var keyId: String?

-/// Generate and persist a key pair for App Attest.
+/// Generate and record a key pair for App Attest.

 func generateKeyIfNeeded() async throws -> String {